-This Handbook is designed to serve as your invaluable companion throughout your academic journey.
-It will familiarise you with our degree courses, offer you insights into degree regulations, and provide essential contact information and administration information.
-Should you find yourself in need of guidance or have any questions, remember that our doors are always open.
-Feel free to reach out to your dedicated Personal Development Adviser, Adviser of Study, course Lecturer or any of our supportive staff members, as appropriate.
-They are here to assist you or connect you with the relevant staff within the University's network of support services.
+This Handbook is your essential guide to navigating your academic adventure.
+Inside, you'll discover everything you need to know about our degree modules, degree regulations, key contacts and administrative information.
+Whenever you need guidance or have questions, remember that our doors are always open.
+Reach out to your Personal Development Adviser, Adviser of Study, course Lecturer, or any of our friendly staff members.
+They are here to support you and connect you with the right resources within the University's extensive support network.